cloudmesh/cloudmesh-mpi/docs/report-sort.md

 Using our results from the Carbonate partition, we analyze and graph the resulting times from selected runs.

 We can compare time in two ways.
 First, we analyze algorithm performance based on increasing size of arrays.
-Since some algorithms differ within themselves (for example, two multiprocessing merge sorts might use different numbers of processes), we will simply choose which number of processes runs the fastest for that specific size since we're only measuring time.
+Some algorithms differ within themselves (for example, two multiprocessing merge sorts might use different numbers of processes).
+However, we can account for this variation by aggregating all the values and showing error bands around the lines that are plotted.

 - insert graph with x-axis increasing sizes and y-axis times with three lines for seq, mp, and mpi
 - insert description